svioletg/py-squaremap-combiner/README.rst

 --no-autotrim
    By default, excess empty space is trimmed off of the final image.
 Using this argument with disable that behavior.

    NOTE: Autotrimming is automatically disabled if ``--force-size`` or ``--area`` are used.

 -fs, --force-size <WIDTH [HEIGHT]>
    Centers the assembled map inside an image of this size.
 Can be used to make images a consistent size if you're using them for a timelapse, for example.
 Only specifying one integer for this argument will use the same value for both width and height.

--g, --use-grid <X_INTERVAL [Y_INTERVAL]>
+-g, --grid-interval <X_INTERVAL [Y_INTERVAL]>
-   Adds a grid onto the final image in the given X and Y intervals.
-If only X_INTERVAL is given, the same interval will be used for both X and Y grid lines.
-The resulting grid will be based on the coordinates as they would be in Minecraft, not of the image itself.
+   Defines the coordinate intervals to be used for any grid-based options.
+   Grid is drawn relative to the coordinates of the Minecraft world being mapped.
+   If only ``X_INTERVAL`` is given, the same value is used for ``Y_INTERVAL``.

+-gl, --show-grid-lines
+   (Requires the use of --grid-interval) Adds grid lines onto the map at the defined intervals.

 -gc, --show-coords
-   Adds coordinate text to every grid interval intersection.
-Requires the use of the --use-grid option.
+   (Requires the use of --grid-interval) Adds coordinate text to every grid interval intersection.

 -gcf, --coords-format
    A string to format how grid coordinates appear.
 Use "{x}" and "{y}" (curly-braces included) where you want the X and Y coordinates to appear, e.g. "``X: {x} Y: {y}``" could appear as "``X: 100 Y: 200``".